West of House You are standing in an open field west of a white house, with a boarded front door. There is a small mailbox here.

 No Name Given: Not only is the Featureless Protagonist nameless, but virtually all characters in the original trilogy have no names beyond their professions ("the thief," "the Wizard of Frobozz," and "the Dungeon Master").

+Nothing Is Scarier: "It is pitch black.
+You are likely to be eaten by a grue."
 The trope is amplified by the fact that to date, an official visual depiction of a Grue has never been made, so nobody knows what they really look like.
 The closest we get is a design of what is implied to be a Grue's eyes on a stained glass window in Return to Zork.
 Given that they only reside in total darkness and our imaginations work out the rest possibly makes Grues one of the scariest video game monsters in existence (that is, when their scariness isn't being downplayed for laughs; see The Taming Of The Grue below).

 Percussive Maintenance: The "impact revitalisation" that the lamp has undergone in "Zork: The Undiscovered Underground".